 Notable events from the series:

-- Depending on the Writer: Most of the stories were OK, but some had Superman acting way out of character ex. in his fight with Martian Manhunter.
+- Depending on the Writer: Most of the original series' stories were OK, but some had Superman acting way Out of Character, like during his fight with Martian Manhunter.

 - Lampshaded in The Spectre issue (#29)- the Spectre calls Superman on his unusually brash behavior in the previous few issues.

 - The series had no regular writer or artist, resulting in the style of each issue varying wildly.
 YMMV on whether that was a good or bad thing.

 - Fully Absorbed Finale: The crossover with the Prince Gavyn Starman was basically a wrap-up for his canceled series (in the anthology series Adventure Comics) — and it featured Mongul too.
 In fact, given it was drawn by Jim Starlin, it could be considered an homage to Starlin's work on Marvel Comics' Captain Marvel.)

 - Growing Up Sucks: In the issue that featured Harbinger, Lady Quark, and Pariah, Harbinger laments having grown up on board the Monitor's satellite without having the chance to experience life as an Earth woman.

 - The Joy of X: The "Whatever Happened To …" backups.